JimBobSquarePants/UmbMapper/README.md

 </h1>

-**This repository contains a fast, simple to use, convention based published content mapper for Umbraco.**
+**This repository contains a super-fast, really simple to use, convention-based published content mapper for Umbraco.**

 ## What does it do?

 UmbMapper maps `IPublishedContent` instances from the Umbraco Published Content Cache to strongly typed classes.
-It does so in an efficient manner with very little overhead.
+It does so in a very efficient manner with very little overhead.

 So far it's made up of the following libraries